MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 ## Overview
 <a name="BKMK_Overview"> </a>

- This topic focuses on hybrid connectivity between an on-premises deployment of Skype for Business Server and Skype for Business Online or Teams.
-This connectivity allows you to have some users homed on-premises and some users homed online.
+ With hybrid connectivity set up between an on-premises deployment of Skype for Business Server and Skype for Business Online or Teams, you can have some users homed on-premises and some users homed online.

 This type of deployment is sometimes referred to as "split domain"—meaning users of a domain, such as contoso.com, are split between using Skype for Business Server on premises and Skype for Business Online or Teams as follows: